 About the Human Rights Authority

 The inherent worth and dignity of every person is embodied in Human Rights.
 While rarely enforced legally, Human Rights have inspired groups to organize and mobilize to achieve social change.
-Grassroots groups such as the United Workers, Coalition of Immokalee Workers, and the Vermont Workers Center have used Human Rights language to organize workers, mobilize communities, and achieve systemic change.
+Grassroots groups such as the United Workers, Coalition of Immokalee Workers, and the Vermont Workers Center have used Human Rights language and principles to organize workers, mobilize communities, and achieve systemic change.

 Led by attorney, J. Peter Sabonis, who provided legal support and advocacy to the United Workers successful campaign to achieve living wages and worker dignity for laborers at Camden Yards, the Maryland Human Rights Authority has direct experience making human rights real.

 The Maryland Human Rights Authority uses all advocacy tools to advance human rights in Maryland (litigation, lobbying, mobilizing), but its mission is to support organizing and the movement to end poverty.
 It sees it clients as agents of social change and active participants in the human rights movement.
 Research, policy advocacy, legal representation, and training are used to achieve movement goals and to assist in developing leadership among those most impacted by human rights abuses.